unbalancedparentheses/eth_ipfs_email/README.md

 - make run_app to start the web service
 - make run_node to start the local blockchain
 - make test_contracts to build and test the contracts
-## Deploy contracts

-To deploy contracts on the local network, we can use something like:
+- deploy_on_local_node to deploy contracts on local node

-forge create Contract --rpc-url http://127.0.0.1:8545 --root contracts/ --private-key 1d53d2a88eaa255280b27d5cbe1698cb7f459d621d23609089929ff9dbbc21d3

-where Contract is the name of the contract